 Whether you’re finishing an existing space or excavating to create a new basement, it’s a big job.
 There’s a lot to consider, from finding an architect who shares your vision for the space, to more technical aspects such as ensuring the basement is watertight and well-ventilated.

-How do I plan a basement extension?
+How to plan a basement extension?

+Planning a basement project is very similar to any other home renovation project.
 Before approaching any designers or builders about your project, get clear on what you want to get out of the build.

 I would think about function,' says Liz Caan, founder and principal at Liz Caan & Co.
 'What activities need to happen down there?
 Will you truly use these areas for those functions?'